 Registered agents are a vital part of the American business landscape these days, as every business entity in the country needs to designate one.
 However, we often hear specific questions about registered agents.
-Is it required to form the business initially, or it something that can be added later?
+Is it required to form the business initially, or is it something that can be added later?
 Why do I need one?
 What if I don’t have one?
+Can I serve as my own registered agent?

 This article will serve as a kind of FAQ guide to registered agents, offering all the important details your LLC needs.
 We’ll walk you through how to designate your registered agent and everything that comes with the office, then tackle some important questions.